albacoto/ALBACOTO_GWAS.github.io/README.md

 plink --bfile GWAS_QC1 --remove wrong_het_missing.txt --make-bed --out GWAS-QC2
 ```

-We will create new bed, bim, fam files if we name the outpit differently or we will overwrite the ones we already had if we don't change the output name.
+We will create new bed, bim, fam files if we name the output differently or we will overwrite the ones we already had if we don't change the output name.

 **Identification of duplicated or related individuals**